 As a result, you may begin to feel “old” well before your time!

-Having inflammation is a leading cause of disease.
-Inflammation has been linked to many age-related diseases – and it is often caused by imbalances in gut bacteria.
-Research from the Netherlands has shed new light on how an imbalance of the gut microbiome may be the cause of what they have termed “inflammaging”: inflammation in the elderly.
+Having inflammation is a common factor in many health issues.
+Inflammation has been linked to many age-related conditions – and it is often associated with imbalances in gut bacteria.
+Research from the Netherlands has shed new light on how an imbalance of the gut microbiome may be contributing to what they have termed “inflammaging”: inflammation in the elderly.
 Inflammaging is low-grade chronic inflammation that occurs as we get older.
-It often correlates with the development of life-limiting conditions such as stroke, dementia and cardiovascular disease.

-More studies have shown that increased intestinal permeability is common in people with acne.
+More studies have shown that increased intestinal permeability is common in people with skin problems.
 If untreated, leaky gut can lead to intestinal toxins entering the bloodstream, causing an inflammatory response from the immune system – and inflammation on the skin.
 This kind of stress can impair the integrity and protective function of the epidermal layer of your skin, causing it to wrinkle and sag prematurely.

 4) Poor Gut Health Can Reduce Your Energy Levels